 For more than two decades Google has gone from a new but well-considered search engine to the dominant advertising behemoth on the planet.

 Several years later, Facebook grew from college campuses to become the largest social network ever experienced.
 And along the way, it’s broken established privacy expectations while becoming the largest “social” advertising platform, surpassed in ad revenue only by Google.
-Facebook also serves as an interesting example where an important part of its earlier success was attracting businesses to their platform to share their messages socially “for free,” while
+An important part of Facebook’s earlier success was attracting businesses to their platform to share their messages socially “for free,” while

 Nowadays, Amazon, already the largest retailer on the planet, is making notable headway as another global advertising player.

 LinkedIn is a significant force in the B2B ad space.

 Let’s not overlook the myriad social and other ad platforms, and expect more to come.

 Data science and artificial intelligence are not new to the advertising world but their pace of integration is accelerating.
 AI in fast becoming a guiding force in a significant portion of the world’s advertising optimization.

 And how could we talk about new media without mentioning video?
 Never before has video creation and consumption been so accessible (re your phone).
 As a business, leveraging video is akin to having a website in the 90s.

 In spite of all the changes, one thing remains constant: media is still heavily reliant upon advertising revenue for survival.
 Although there are some exceptions, such as paywalls which require consumer payment to receive media, for the most part, consumers are still resistant to paying for media for an extended period.

 Hence, how your business gets its message out to potential new customers is largely going to be informed by new media advertising – especially video.
 More importantly, it’s usually a strategic mix of media that makes for the most effective marketing.
 For example, paid advertising, social marketing, articles, infographics and video for everything you can, such as to attract prospects, educate them and help them make purchase decisions.